nickfox/GpsTracker/phoneClients/windowsPhone/README.md

-this is the windows phone client for gpstracker. momo.
+this is the windows phone client for gpstracker.